Spots

 To add a new spot, click on the Add button in the upper right corner.

-Choose if it’s Assigned or Unassigned (is a unique spot with a marker or not).
+• Choose if it’s Assigned or Unassigned ("Assigned" means it's a unique spot with a marker.).

-Enter a headline if you want to provide other information about the spot for people to see when they’re searching, such as “Extra wide” or “Next to elevator.”
+• Enter a description if you want to provide other information about the spot for people to see when they’re searching.

 Once you’re done, click Save in the upper right.